rehierl/node-tree-outliner/88-todos.md

 top-level nodes -
 with regards to the support of transformations -
 -> expand in 3-8-1-implementation

+**TODO**
+transformations require a null/sandbox-container -
+i.e. a container without a meaning other than to group nodes - e.g. HTML's `<div>` container element -

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes